 - Cast: Kim Basinger, Vincent Perez, Daniel Craig

 |Domestic Gross: $6,651,522||Overseas Gross: $7,748,805|

-I Dreamed Of Africa was financed by Sony for $34 million and was the first of two doomed projects Kim Basinger chose to be her follow up to her Oscar winning turn in L.A.
+The budget for I Dreamed Of Africa was $34 million, which was financed by Sony and it was the first of two doomed projects Kim Basinger chose to be her follow up to her Oscar winning turn in L.A.
 Confidential.
 The atrocious Bless The Child was the second 2000 release top-lining Basinger.
 I Dreamed Of Africa was dated for May 5 as counter-programming to Gladiator, hoping to bring in femme auds not interested in the violent pic, but Gladiator ended up attracting more women than expected.

 Critics savaged the movie and Sony booked I Dreamed Of Africa into 2,112 theaters and at the time of release it posted the 3rd worst opening in over 2,000 theaters — after Major League: Back To The Minors (1998) and All Dogs Go To Heaven 2 (1996).
 The weekend gross was $2,411,445 — placing #9 for the frame led by Gladiator.
 Audiences gave the film a terrible C+ cinemascore and it declined 38.3% the following weekend to $1,487,467 and then sank 69.4% to $455,198 in its third session.
 The domestic run closed with just $6,651,522.